dystopiandev/curated-node/README.md

  #  Curated [Node]
  > Not a framework.
 Not a module.
-Just a bunch of Node.js packages you most likely familiar with and probably already use, bundled together in a modular fashion!
+Just a bunch of Node.js packages you most likely familiar with and probably already use, bundled together in a modular fashion.

 - [Introduction](#introduction)
   - [What is this?](#what-is-this)